 The next chart includes an overlay of GDP, which reinforces the accuracy of the CFNAI as an indicator of coincident economic activity.

 Here's a chart of the CFNAI without the MA3 overlay — for the purpose of highlighting the high inter-month volatility.
-Consider: the index has ranged from a high 2.64 to a low of -4.90 with a average monthly change of 0.61.
+Consider: the index has ranged from a high 2.68 to a low of -5.01 with an average monthly change of 0.62.
 That's 8% of the entire index range!
-The latest reading is a month-over-month change of -0.30, which is half the average volatility.
+The latest reading is a month-over-month change of 0.22.

 As the monthly chart depicts and the headline verbs reinforce, it's unwise to read very much into the data for any specific month.
 Also data revisions frequently make the real-time headline subsequently inaccurate.
 The 3-month moving average is a better number to watch.